Being matched with a child

 - Finding other ways to help children in foster care

 Policies regarding being matched with a child and receiving an adoptive placement vary depending on where you live and the jurisdiction responsible for the child.
-As a result, the timelines and processes agencies use in matching children with families may be quite different.
+As a result, the timelines and specific processes agencies use in matching children with families may vary widely.